buffkermitisagod/buffkermitisagod/README.md

-- 👋 Hi, I’m @buffkermitisagod
+- 👋 Hi, I’m @toxic-development
 - 👀 I’m interested in ethical hacking and coding
 - 🌱 I’m currently learning c++ and then java
 - 💞️ I’m looking to collaborate on anything